spassvogel/gilles-game/docs/thoughts.md

 - AGIlity (dodge, amount of AP)
 - INTelligence (perception?)

-- [x] todo: find GURPS basic set: characters
+- [x] find GURPS basic set: characters

 - [ ] each weapon / armour has a STR requirement
 - [ ] shields and weapons have a integrity property (1-0) when it reaches 0 it breaks